johnrsibert/JonzPandemic/index.md

 ![Prevalence Distribution](https://raw.githubusercontent.com/johnrsibert/SIR-Models/master/assets/recent_prevalence_histo_pop.png)
 Cases per 1000 people averaged over the most recent two weeks in regions with more than 500,000 people.

-Corrently, the  two week average prevalence ranges from about 0.003 to more than 0.5 cases per 1000 people.
+Currently, the  two week average prevalence ranges from about 0.003 to more than 0.5 cases per 1000 people.
 The vertical red line represents the fifth percentile of the distribution.
 Prevalence estimates in places to the left of the red line are lower than estimates in 95% of all 138 places.
 In other words, places to the left of the red line are controlling infections much better than the most other places.